guydavis/dcos-terraform-digitalocean/README.md

 ssh-keygen -t rsa -P '' -f ./do-key
 ```

-Copy `sample.terraform.tfvars` to `terraform.tfvars` and insert your variables.
+Copy `sample.terraform.tfvars` to `terraform.tfvars` and insert your variables including SSH key fingerprint and DO access token.

-Initially, a Digital Ocean account only allows 5 Droplets, which is not sufficient
-for this experiment.
-It is possible to increase this limit to 10 on the
+By default, this will start four droplets (bootstrap, master, agent, and public agent).
+Increase *_count settings in terraform.tvars to try with more droplets.
+NOTE: You may need to increase your droplet limit to 10 on the
 [Digital Ocean profile page](https://cloud.digitalocean.com/settings/profile#).

+Check `terraform plan`
 Run `terraform apply`

-In `terraform.tfvars` provide the fingerprint for your public SSH key loaded into DigitalOcean.

 ##### Theory of Operation: